 Therefore, before initiating any process of registration you need to first review your product and find the category to which your product belongs, as the requirements and regulations vary between the category of the product.

-The second step is to conduct ingredient analysis and it is performed on samples by testing and inspection facilities designated by the MHLW, owned or contracted by manufacturers/importers.
-It basically includes analyzing the list of ingredients whether it is in compliance with Japanese standards for cosmetics.
+The next step is to conduct ingredient analysis on samples by testing at the facilities designated by the MHLW, owned or contracted by manufacturers/importers.
+It includes analyzing the list of ingredients whether it complies with Japanese standards for cosmetics.

 Step 2: Obtaining Required Licenses